IgorMuzyka/CaptureTestTask/README.md

 - Using `ObservableObject` instead of `@Observable` for sake of utilizing DI framework without any hassle.
 - Leaving documentation comments wherever i see fit or necessary.
 - Adding `print()` where handling errors and where appropriate.
+- No real error handling or presenting them to user.
 - Git history not preserved.
+- CaptureSession is rebuilt whenever devices change(probably more times than actually required)
+- If current selected device disconnects it will be replace with default one.
+- Audio devices presented for selection but not used as there is no such requirement.

 ### Challenges
 - Procrastination while doing this on the weekend in multiple session with long breaks in between.